 The likely impacts that would disrupt, deplete or destroy natural resources are negligible.
-This Proposal requires some vegetation clearing in a linear dune mallee community.
-Mallee trees are the main tree to be removed during this clearing, however, where possible, the mallee root ball will be left in situ to allow for regeneration.
-The Mallee trees are ill suited for timber and as suh no removal of potential timber resources will occur.
+This Proposal does not include any vegetation clearing.
 No groundwater will be collected during this program, therefore the groundwater will not be depleted.
 With the implementation of the mitigation measures discussed in the "Soil and Stability Impacts" section, land and soil resources will not be depleted or degraded due to exploration activities.